-- 5.1 We will support industry initiatives aimed at explaining general insurance to consumers and the community. - 5.2 We will, either directly or through the Insurance Council of Australia, make readily available to our customers: - a) up-to-date information on general insurance; - b) information to assist home and motor insurance customers to determine the level of insurance cover they require; - c) information about the key factors that affect premiums; and - d) information about this Code and its operation. - 5.3 The Insurance Council of Australia will promote this Code and make copies widely available.
+- 5.1.
+We will support industry initiatives aimed at explaining general insurance to consumers and the community. - 5.2.
+We will, either directly or through the Insurance Council of Australia, make readily available to our customers: - a) up-to-date information on general insurance; - b) information to assist home and motor insurance customers to determine the level of insurance cover they require; - c) information about the key factors that affect premiums; and - d) information about this Code and its operation.